mxro/knex-typescript-starter-project/README.md

-# knex-typescript-starter-project
+# ideas-db

-Simple project set up with Knex and Typescript including migrations.
+A database for managing ideas, quotes, citations and other structured knowledge.